Editor’s note: The Global Energy Show was formerly called the Global Petroleum Show and has been edited to reflect those changes.

 Very hard to answer this—the show has been the same period of time for as long as I can remember.

-What was your overall impression of GPS15?
+What was your overall impression of The Global Energy Show 2015?

 Overall impression of the show was good.
 You get to meet with current clients, old acquaintances, and generate new leads.
 The show’s traffic was down compared to previous years, but it was still a great show.